Ramat Gan Safari has the most extensive collection of animals in the Middle East. Moreover, there are African

 As it turns out, Safari is one of the only zoological centers in the world where rhinos reproduce.
 In September 2015, Safari’s 27 baby rhino was born.
 That increases the rhino population in zoos and zoological centers significantly.
 And who knows, they might release them one day into the wild.

 So I guess this is why they selected the rhino as their logo and the symbol.

 The bottom line has not changed.
 If you love animals (and since you read this post, you probably do), then go for it (especially if you can get cheap tickets).
 We loved it!

 Regular Visit at Ramat Gan Safari

-I have visited Ramat Gan’s Safari many times before, but when I saw a deal that offered a ticket per less than 30 NIS (while the usual ticket price was 67 NIS), I could not resist.
+I have visited Ramat Gan’s Safari many times before, but when I saw a deal offering a ticket per less than 30 NIS (while the usual ticket price was 67 NIS), I could not resist.

 Here are several photos from the open area.

 An interesting fact about Wildebeests is that they often graze in mixed herds with zebra.
 It gives heightened awareness of potential predators.
 Gnus are also alert to the warning signals emitted by other animals, such as baboons.

 While driving through the African area, Safari workers ask people to close their windows.
 They are especially strict about it in the lion’s territory.
 Also, please do not feed the animals!

 And as I always suggest, start early.
 Early in the morning, it is cooler, and during this time, the animals are more active.
 We entered the Safari at around 9:30 am (they open at 9 am), and it was already quite warm.
 Thus I changed the usual visiting order.
 First, we visited the Safari animals, then we drove to the lions and only then went to the safari zoo.

 But though I was hoping to see some actions, the lions were already standard position, lying:

 We exited the lion area and drove to the zoo (in the safari premises).